AnuragMishra/ChainedOperationQueue/README.md

 And that is it!

 Here are the files worth checking out in this example.
+The `TimedOperation` class fakes an asynchronous operation using a timer.
+You can specify the amount of time you would want this operation to take to completion.
+Once that time is up, the operation is marked as completed.
+Three operations are chained in this example.
+The second operation can only begin once the first one finished, and the third can begin only when the second one finishes.

 - [main.m](https://github.com/AnuragMishra/ChainedOperationQueue/blob/master/AsyncOperationQueues/main.m) is where everything is setup and run.
 - [TimedWaitOperation.h](https://github.com/AnuragMishra/ChainedOperationQueue/blob/master/AsyncOperationQueues/TimedWaitOperation.h) is the header for the actual operation.
 It's a subclass of `NSOperation`.
-- [TimedWaitOperation.m](https://github.com/AnuragMishra/ChainedOperationQueue/blob/master/AsyncOperationQueues/TimedWaitOperation.h) is the implementation of this custom operation.
+- [TimedWaitOperation.m](https://github.com/AnuragMishra/ChainedOperationQueue/blob/master/AsyncOperationQueues/TimedWaitOperation.m) is the implementation of this custom operation.